adam-maj/robotics/README.md

 ### 3. Real World Data

-Given the requirement of the rich complexity of the real world, the only path forward seems to be to collect data from the real world.
+Given the need to train on the rich complexity of the real world, **the only path forward seems to be to collect data from the real world.**

-Before we have achieved fully autonomous robots that can operate in the real world (which is exactly what we need the data for), mixed autonomy and tele-operation will be the only path to collect data of this format.
+Before we have achieved fully autonomous robots that can operate in the real world (which is exactly what we need the data to create), mixed autonomy and tele-operation will be the only path to collect data of this format.

-This is why nearly every robotics company today has started with a tele-operation or task specifc autonomy approach to creating a dataset.
-Their strategy is to use human operators or niche task robots to justify deployments in the real world, which they can then use to collect data and develop autonomy.
+This is why nearly every robotics company today has started with a tele-operation or task specifc autonomy approach to create their dataset.

+Their strategy is to use human operators or niche task-specific robots to justify deployments in the real world, which they can then use to collect data and develop autonomy.

-> [!NOTE]
+> [!IMPORTANT]
 >
 > The internet scale datasets that we used to create frontier generative models were all created by **network effects** that played out over decades and created trillions of dollars of value for the world.
 This made it economically feasible to generate a dataset at such a scale.
 >
-> If we had tried today to directly spend capital to create a similar dataset to train LLMs, it seems farfetched that we would be able to replicate something of comparable quality.
+> If we had tried today to directly spend capital to create a similar dataset to train LLMs, it seems farfetched that we would be able to replicate something of comparable quality to the internet.
 >
 > But this is similar to what we're trying to do for robotics today.

 In order for this strategy to work, deployed robots need to be revenue generating, or the robotics company needs to have access to a reliable and continuous stream of capital.

-Selecting the right strategy to get enough data is critical.
+**Selecting the right strategy to get enough data is critical.**

 Let's understand what needs to happen for this approach to work.

 <br />